ArjunXvarma/mini-quant-trading-engine/README.md

 The Order System module provides a flexible and extensible framework for creating and managing different types of orders within the trading engine.
 At its core is the abstract Order class, which encapsulates common order attributes like price, quantity, trader ID, timestamp, and type (buy/sell).
 It also includes a unique order ID generator to track individual orders throughout their lifecycle.
-Specialized orders—MarketOrder and LimitOrder—inherit from this base class, implementing specific behaviors while maintaining a consistent interface.
+Specialized orders—`MarketOrder` and `LimitOrder`—inherit from this base class, implementing specific behaviors while maintaining a consistent interface.
-Order creation is delegated to corresponding factory classes (MarketOrderFactory and LimitOrderFactory), following the Factory Method
+`Order` creation is delegated to corresponding factory classes (`MarketOrderFactory` and `LimitOrderFactory`), following the Factory Method
 Pattern, which promotes modularity and clean abstraction.
 This design allows easy extension of new order types in the future without altering existing logic.
 Together, these components form a robust and scalable order generation pipeline, ready to feed into matching and execution subsystems of the engine.